 - The District RFP focused on addressing the impactors associated with social isolation and loneliness entitled "Building Connected Communities" was released on January 8, 2024.
-The timeline for subsequent activities related to this RFP include, RFP submissions closing on February 16, 2024 with internal District review processes commencing on February 20, 2024. - Due to the high response rate, the internal District review process timeline is being extended until the end of March to facilitate the necessary detailed review to determine alignment with the RFP strategies, budget and deliverables prior to advancement to the Program Committee and District Board of Directors for approval. - As previously reported, the RFP will allocate \$1,000,000 over a two year project term, with awarded grants not to exceed (NTE) \$200,000.
+The timeline for subsequent activities related to this RFP include, RFP submissions closing on February 16, 2024 with internal District review processes commencing on February 20, 2024 through March 1, 2024, with presentation to District Program Committee on March 12, 2024 and District Board of Directors on March 26, 2024. - As previously reported, the RFP will allocate \$1,000,000 over a two year project term, with awarded grants not to exceed (NTE) \$200,000.
 These funds would come from the Fiscal Year 2023/24 grant budget.
+Selected grants will have a start date of April 1, 2024.